faceyspacey/redux-first-router/docs/server-rendering.md

     MY_ACCOUNT: {
       path: '/my-account',
       thunk: (dispatch, getState) => {
-        const { isLoggedIn } = getState()            // this is up to you to handle via standard redux techniques
+        const { isLoggedIn } = getState()            // up to you to handle via standard redux techniques

         if (!isLoggedIn) {
-          const action = redirect({ type: 'LOGIN' }) // returned action tells middleware to use history.replace() dispatch(action)                           // and on the server you can detect a redirect as done below }
+          const action = redirect({ type: 'LOGIN' }) // action tells middleware to use history.replace() dispatch(action)                           // on the server you detect a redirect as done below }
       }
     },